 The feast of the Nativity of the LORD is a Double of the First Class with a privileged Octave of the third order.
 The liturgical colour of the feast is white.

 Later in the morning Prime is sung.
-All hymns of Iambic metre have the tone and Doxology in honour of the Incarnation, Jesu tibi sit gloria etc. The first antiphon from Lauds, Quem vidistis pastores, is sung with the festal psalms.
+All hymns of Iambic metre have the tone and Doxology in honour of the Incarnation, Jesu tibi sit gloria etc. The first antiphon from Lauds, Quem vidistis pastores, is sung with the festal psalms (53, 118i & 118ii).
 In the short responsory the versicle Qui natus es de Maria Virgine is sung.
-Prime is followed by the second Mass, the Missa in aurora, that has a second collect to commemorate St. Anastasia.
-The Gloria and Creed are sung, the preface and communicantes are of the Nativity.
+The lectio brevis is Ipsi peribunt.
+Prime is followed by the second Mass, the Missa in aurora.
+In the second Mass the Gloria is sung, there is a second collect to commemorate St. Anastasia.
+The Creed is sung and the preface and communicantes are of the Nativity.

 After Terce the third Mass is sung.
 This Mass too has the Gloria and Creed along with the preface and communicantes of the Nativity.
 As the Gospel pericope for this Mass is In principio the Gospel of the Epiphany, Cum natus esset Jesus, is read as a proper last Gospel.